Mobbs Memorial Trust

 The Trust’s assets are primarily invested on the London Stock Exchange, are administered by professional portfolio managers and the income generated is applied to achieving the objectives of the Trust.

-• To assist in the preservation and maintenance of St Giles Church, Stoke Poges.
+(a) to assist in the preservation and maintenance of:

-• To support charitable objects within Buckinghamshire and Berkshire that are within a 35 miles radius of St Giles Church, Stoke Poges.
+(b) to support any charitable objects within such parts of the counties of Buckinghamshire and Berkshire as are within a radius of 35 miles from the Parish Church of Stoke Poges.